kczulko/isc-dhcp-leases-parser/README.md

 # Installation with sbt

-Currently available only snapshot version.
+Currently available only snapshot version for scala 2.12.

 ```scala
 resolvers ++= Seq(